HomeNavigating DenmarkProtesting Trump: Tips for taking a stand with your spending

 If you’re not into downloading an app, try a browser-based option to check whether goods are European.

-Go European draws on a team of human volunteers (mostly BuyFromEU subreddit members) to add companies to their community-driven database of European products and services (‘European’ here extends beyond the EU to all 46 Council of Europe members).
+Go European draws on a team of human volunteers (mostly BuyFromEU subreddit members) for their community-driven database of European products and services (‘European’ here extends to all 46 Council of Europe members).
 The database has helpful filters to limit by digital/physical goods, category or product (e.g. what you’re seeking to find an alternative for) and country.
-The results link to brand websites and show where they’re headquartered and products are produced.
+Results link to brand websites, showing where they’re headquartered and products are produced.

 Go European also offers browser extensions for Firefox, Vivaldi, and Chrome.